riezebosch/Unmockable/README.md

 client.Verify();
 ```

 \* The `HttpClient` is just a hand-picked example and not necessarily unmockable.
-In fact, there has been [some debate](https://github.com/aspnet/HttpClientFactory/issues/67)
+There have been [some debate](https://github.com/aspnet/HttpClientFactory/issues/67)
 around this type and it turns out to be mockable.
 As long as you are not afraid of message handlers.

 Concrete unmockable types (pun intented) I had to deal with recently are the [`ExtensionManagementHttpClient`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.services.extensionmanagement.webapi.extensionmanagementhttpclient)